lotaris/jee-oauth/enforce-oauth-scopes.md

 ## Enable scopes validation

-In order to enable scopes validation for your API calls you need to register [OAuthScopeDynamicFeature][OAuthScopeDynamicFeature] provider in your rest application.
+In order to enable scopes validation for your API calls you need to register [OAuthScopeDynamicFeature][OAuthScopeDynamicFeature] provider in your REST application.

 ```java
 import javax.ws.rs.core.Application;